samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

 ## State and change

-A key philosophy of the programming model I'm developing is strong separation of state and behavior.
+A key philosophy of the programming model is strong separation of state and behavior.
 (When I say state, I mean mutable state.)
 As it's not possible to eliminate state (we're usually creating stateful systems), the best one can hope for is to keep state on a short leash.
-The various attempts to apply FRP to real problems that I've encountered have always resulted in the hiding of state in the dataflow graph.
+The various attempts I've seen that apply FRP to real problems have always resulted in the hiding of state in the dataflow graph.
 While I don't have enough experience pushing FRP to its limits to definitively decry that as bad, it sure seems like a bad idea.
 Now you not only have state, but it's hiding inside something that looks declarative.

 In addition to clearly identifying your state and keeping it out in the open, we also need to be careful about how we change that state.
-Jonathan Edwards has said that "to rationalize the insanity of programs that can read and write globally at any time, languages should impose automatic *time* management," but I contend that what we need to manage is change, not time.
+Jonathan Edwards said that "to rationalize the insanity of programs that can read and write globally at any time, languages should impose automatic *time* management."
+I contend that what we need to manage is change, not time.
 If one's state is clearly identified and changes to that state are tightly controlled, it opens the doors to substantial benefits.

 I'd explain those benefits now, but they don't make much sense unless you first know about the programming model, so you can either wade through the rest of this and get to the benefits in due